Backing up your server and apps

 yunohost hook list backup.

-Some apps such as Nextcloud may be related to a large quantity of data which are not backuped by default.
+Some apps such as Nextcloud may be related to a large quantity of data.
+If you want you can backup the app without the user data.
 This practice is referred to "backing up only the core" (of the app).
-However it's possible to enable the backup of all data of this app with

 Downloading and uploading backups